-We’ve talked about propaganda before.
 Most coins are propaganda of one sort or another.
 The ancient turtle coins of Aegina and the silver owls of Athens, for example, served as marketing material and advance press for their home cities wherever they circulated, projecting both power and a brand into the world.

-And of course, innumerable kings, queens, tyrants and pretenders have historically sought to strengthen their own positions by placing themselves or symbols of significance (including other people) on the coinage they control.
+And of course, innumerable kings, queens, tyrants, and pretenders have historically sought to strengthen their own positions by placing themselves or symbols of significance (including other people) on the coinage they control.

 Indeed, controlling the production of money and deciding who or what goes on it is one way to “frame the narrative”.
-Done effectively, the people come to believe that their money, with their particular constellation of gods, heroes and ideals on display, means something and has worth beyond whatever precious metals it may or may not contain.
-This meaning and worth, in turn, becomes something that be exploited by the powerful, whether for personal gain, the greater good, or some admixture of the two.
+Done effectively, the people come to believe that their money, with their particular constellation of gods, heroes, and ideals on display, means something and has worth beyond whatever precious metals it may or may not contain.
+This meaning and worth, in turn, becomes something to be exploited by the powerful, whether for personal gain, the greater good, or some admixture of the two.

 Also, keep in mind that we make no claim to objectivity.
 This is a purely subjective survey, arbitrarily limited to 10 women.
 We applied no mathematical methodology to our choices and examined no statistics.
-Nevertheless, some deference to generally-accepted notions of “importance” and “greatness” was paid.
+Nevertheless, some deference to generally accepted notions of “importance” and “greatness” was paid.

 Marianne is the national symbol of the Republic of France, a fusion of the personifications of Liberty and Reason.
 Born of the 18th-century Enlightenment, she has stood for Democracy at its best and, sometimes, at its worst.

-As with her cousin across the Atlantic, Marianne was conceived as an intentional break from monarchic representational conventions.
+As with her cousin across the Atlantic, Marianne was conceived as an intentional break from monarchical representation conventions.
 Which is only natural since her first appearance was on a 1789 medal honoring the storming of the Bastille, a Parisian fort used as a state prison.
 The Storming of the Bastille on July 14, 1789 is often considered the initial conflict of the French Revolution (much like the First “Battle” of Ft.
 Sumter was to the American Civil War).

-During the First Republic, established by the revolution in 1792, Marianne is portrayed in repose, but by the Reign of Terror in 1793, she is portrayed as a more violent, bare-breasted figure leading revolutionaries into battle.
+During the First Republic, established by the Revolution in 1792, Marianne is portrayed in repose, but by the Reign of Terror in 1793, she is portrayed as a more violent, bare-breasted figure leading revolutionaries into battle.
 After the Terror, she loses some of her fearsomeness but a precedent for representing her dual nature had been set.

 1935-36 100 franc gold coin.
 Image courtesy APMEX.

-After the Napoleonic Era, in which she was used as a subversive symbol, came the Second republic and the revolutionary year of 1848.
+After the Napoleonic Era, in which she was used as a subversive symbol, came the Second Republic and the revolutionary year of 1848.
 This time, the republic embraced both versions as needed: the bare-breasted militant wearing a Phrygian cap and a red corsage, and a more conservatively demeanored Marianne, whose notable features include rays of sunlight around her head–much like the Statue of Liberty, which was designed by the French sculptor Frédéric Auguste Bartholdi.